jvcleave/ofxImGui/README.md

 See [Releases](https://github.com/jvcleave/ofxImGui/releases/) for previous versions.

 #### Upgrade Notes
-The latest version uses the keyword `ofxImGui` as a namespace for all classes in the addon, while previous versions just had a class called `ofxImGui`.
+Versions 1.50 and higher use the keyword `ofxImGui` as a namespace for all classes in the addon, while previous versions just had a class called `ofxImGui`.
 If you're upgrading from a previous version, make sure to replace all instances of class `ofxImGui` with `ofxImGui::Gui`.

 ### Examples